Fact Sheet on the Department of Counseling

 - Experienced in the advisement and mentoring of Master of Counseling students.

 - Knowledgeable and skilled in providing advanced clinical counseling skills.

 - Knowledgeable of the sociological manifestations of cultural diversity.

 Master of Counseling Program

 The general objective of the Master of Counseling (M.Coun.) degree is to prepare students to be professional counselors.
 The Department of Counseling faculty believe that the development of a strong professional identity, a rich knowledge base, and expertise in the skills of counseling are essential to functioning as a professional in each counseling setting.

 The Master of Counseling degree is designed to be the strong foundation upon which graduates enter a lifetime career in the helping professions.
 This program prepares counselors to respond to the multitude of changes in society and to the ever-expanding counseling profession.
-In addition to knowledge and experience in the following eight common-core areas, the graduates also have specialized knowledge and skills as identified in the objectives of the Marital, Couple and Family Counseling, Clinical Mental Health Counseling, School Counseling, and Student Affairs Counseling majors.
+In addition to knowledge and experience in the following eight common-core areas, graduates have specialized knowledge and skills as identified in the objectives of the Marriage, Couple and Family Counseling, Clinical Mental Health Counseling, School Counseling, and Student Affairs Counseling majors.

 The Department of Counseling has curricular and professional objectives for each Master of Counseling student.
 Each of these objectives has specific outcome measures.

 - Students will have knowledge of Human Growth and Development in order to understand the nature and needs of persons at all developmental levels and in multicultural contexts.

 - Students will have knowledge of Social and Cultural Foundations to be effective in a multicultural and diverse society.